 - Shotguns

 However, this is not a comprehensive list of firearms in California.
-Rockets and rocket launchers are also considered firearms in our state.
-Other devices that can propel projectiles are also considered firearms.
-In some cases, flares may also be classified as firearms by the state.
+Rocket launchers and projectile launchers that use incendiary material are also considered firearms in our state.
+Other devices that can propel projectiles in a similar way to projectile launchers are also considered firearms.

 Exceptions to Firearm Classification

-There are some items containing a barrel that expel projectiles and are not considered firearms.
+Some items contain a barrel that expels projectiles and are not considered firearms.
 BB guns, pellet guns, and paintball guns are all outside of the firearm classification.
 That is because, unlike a revolver or a shotgun, these devices do not use combustion.
-Instead, the projectiles are expelled through the use of compressed air.
+Instead, compressed air expels the projectiles.

-You cannot be charged with a firearm violation for using or possessing these guns.
-However, depending on the manner in which they are used, you could still face other charges, especially if you use these guns with the intent of causing harm to others.
+You cannot face charges for a firearm violation for using or possessing these guns.
+However, depending on the manner in which you use these guns, you could still face other charges, especially if you use these guns with the intent of causing harm to others.

 Criminal Charges Associated With Firearms in California

 There are many criminal offenses associated with firearm usage in California.
 These charges often lead to major penalties.
-For example, individuals can face fines and jail time if they are convicted of a gun crime.
+For example, individuals can face fines and jail time after a conviction for a gun crime.
 Some examples of these charges include:

 - California Penal Code Section 25400: Carrying a Concealed Weapon